 Machines that can read your face and interpret your emotions are no longer only a domain of science fiction movies.
 Sean Mulholland is one reason for it.
 He initially studied to become a video and graphic artist for film and music videos, but could not deny his lifelong passion for technology.
 Today, he works for one of the most respected design firms in the world – IDEO.
-How does one go from the arts to embracing the entrepreneurial spirit of the San Francisco?
-Read the following interview to find out, and meet Sean in person during Art & Tech Days 2019 in Košice, Slovakia:
+How does one go from the arts to embracing the entrepreneurial spirit of San Francisco?
+Read the following interview with our former speaker and find out!

 So Sean, could you tell us a little bit more about where you come from and how you got into the tech field?